songololo/paper-cleaning/README.md

 Clone this repository to a local working folder.

+A python package manager and an IDE such as `vscode` are recommended.

+### UV

+The UV package manager can be installed on mac per `brew install uv`.
+Packages can then be installed into a virtual environment per `uv sync`.

+### PDM

-The PDM package manager is recommended and can be installed on mac per `brew install pdm`.
+The PDM package manager can be installed on mac per `brew install pdm`.
 Packages can then be installed into a virtual environment per `pdm install`.

+### IDE and venv

-If using an IDE the `.venv` should be detected automatically by IDEs such as vscode.
+If using an IDE the `.venv` should be detected automatically by IDEs such as vscode, else activate it manually.

 ## Data